f/omelette/README.md

 ## Using with Deno

 Omelette now supports and is useful with **Deno**.
 You can make your Deno based CLI tools autocomplete powered using Omelette.
-It's fully featured but `setupShellInitFile` and `cleanupShellInitFile` methods does not exist for now.
+It's fully featured but `setupShellInitFile` and `cleanupShellInitFile` methods does not exist for now (to prevent requirement of `allow-env`, `allow-read` and `allow-write` permissions).

 ### Instructions to use Omelette in your Deno projects: